 It does this by saving time reading cookies, looking for cache varies, and processing ESI.
 It has great feedback in FB Groups, but it can increase CPU and doesn’t work with Cloudflare’s APO.

 WP Rocket doesn’t include guest mode or any similar settings.

 LiteSpeed Cache uses ESI, WP Rocket does not.

 ESI (edge side includes) lets you cache eCommerce pages by “punching holes” on a page, are filled with shopping cart data and other private content, then the mixed-content page can be fully cached.
-This is one reason why LiteSpeed Cache is better for large/WooCommerce sites.
+This is one reason why LiteSpeed Cache is better for larger/WooCommerce sites.

-12. Database Optimization
+10. Database Optimization

-13. Better Control (But Harder Configuration)
+11. Better Control (But Harder Configuration)

 It takes time to learn what each setting does and whether it should be enabled or disabled.
 Make sure you follow an in-depth tutorial on configuring their settings since it’s different for each website and may require some testing in PageSpeed Insights.
 While LiteSpeed Cache gives you better control, the extensive settings can be a big con if you’re not familiar with the terms.